 Renting a boat in Barcelona with a skipper is ideal if you want to be guided through the best places in the area and get the most out of your sailing experience.
 An additional cost of a skipper per day starts from 188 dollars.
 You can rent a boat in Barcelona without a skipper if you have the appropriate licence or if there are boats available to rent that do not require a licence.
 It is without a doubt a great idea to be the captain of your own boat if you are an experienced sailor.

 As you already know the Mediterranean climate of Barcelona is one of its treasures.
 Temperatures in summer are a nice warm heat, but not too hot, and the weather is mild in the winter with an annual average of 16 degrees.

-Barcelona has 5km of beach divided into different different beaches.
-Barcelona is the most well known amongst them as it is located in the heart of the old city, where most visitors concentrate for its cuisine and pedestrian areas.
-Barceloneta is also a great place to skateboard, rollerskate or bike with its long stretch of path behind the beach, great atmosphere and views.
+Barcelona has 5km of beach divided into different beaches.
+Barceloneta is the most well known amongst them as it is located in the heart of the old city, where most visitors concentrate for its cuisine and pedestrian areas.
+It is also a great place to skateboard, rollerskate or bike with its long stretch of the path behind the beach, great atmosphere and views.

-Again, Barcelona´s superior transport links allow easy access to beaches a little out of the city such as; Sitges, Vilanova South or North Blanes with the very beginning of the Costa Brava.
+Again, Barcelona's superior transport links allow easy access to beaches a little out of the city such as; Sitges, Vilanova South or North Blanes with the very beginning of the Costa Brava.

 Other than exploring quirky streets, museums and beautiful beaches, Barcelona has many other places you should experience.

 One of the most visited monuments is the Sagrada Familia, a spectacular and impressive work of Antonio Gaudi, which would guarantee even the least cultured spectator to leave feeling inspired.
 Other Gaudi masterpieces of architecture include the beautiful modernist buildings that are Casa Batllo and La Pedrera, both located on the Paseo de Gracia, one of the most representative streets for its business.